michaelganesan26/testRxjsSequence/GitLinks.md

 ## Following is the code to commit all the code at once
-git add -A && git commit -m 'Initial Code'
+git add -A && git commit -m 'Initial Code' && git push -u origin master

 ## Take a look at the free git viewer and editor